 To this end, our focus brings together researchers in biology, chemistry, pharmaceutics, physics, mathematics, computer science, process and production engineering, and microtechnology.
 This enables us to map the entire value chain - from research into the molecular basis of infections and possible drug targets, to drug development, formulation, production and packaging.

 At the heart of the focus are two research centers: the Braunschweig Center for Systems Biology and the Center for Pharmaceutical Process Engineering.
 Both are closely linked with experts from the research region: with the DSMZ - German Collection of Microorganisms and Cell Cultures, the Helmholtz Centre for Infection Research (HZI), the Fraunhofer Institutes for Toxicology and Experimental Medicine ITEM and for Surface Engineering and Thin Films IST, the Physikalisch Technische Bundesanstalt and with partners from industry with a focus on small and medium-sized enterprises.
 This combination of know-how is unique in the German research landscape.

 According to forecasts, more than three quarters of all people will live in cities in the future.
 In the research focus Future City, we explore how cities can continue to meet the needs of their inhabitants in the face of the far-reaching challenges of a globalized world, advancing urbanization, resource depletion, and climate change.

-We meet the challenges of future urban development by bringing together different disciplinary approaches, expertise and perspectives from researchers and industry partners.
-In our cooperation we focus on inter- and transdisciplinarity!
+We meet the challenges of future urban development by bringing together different disciplinary approaches, expertise and perspectives of researchers as well as partners from practice.
+In our collaboration we focus on inter- and transdisciplinarity!

-What makes our research focus so special, however, is above all the view beyond city boundaries.
-We strive to understand cities not only physically, but also in all their depth: historically, literarily, philosophically, socially and ecologically.
+What makes our research focus special, however, is above all the view beyond the city limits.
+We strive to understand cities not only physically, but in their full depth: historically, literarily, philosophically, socially, and ecologically.